Roald87/TwinCatChangelog/docs/tc3.md

 ### Bug fixes

-    -TcXaeShell: Message 'Project has been modified outside the environment' during export of Control plus Studio fixed
+-   TcXaeShell: Message 'Project has been modified outside the environment' during export of Control plus Studio fixed
 -   Support of Visual Studio 2019 improved (Search, Find all References/Cross Reference List)
 -   TwinCAT Project Compare: Fixed a crash when comparing a SFC chain
 -   'Go to definition [F12]' was sometimes not visible in the context menu of a variable in previous 4024 versions